andrewchart/wedding-photo-app/README.md

 to be configured to create compressed versions of uploaded videos to improve user experience when streaming video media on mobile network connections.

-Note: Other cloud providers' services may be used but would require major changes to the code.
+_Note: Other cloud providers' services may be used but would require major changes to the code._

-### Environment Variables
+## Application Setup

+Follow these instructions to get the application up and running.

-### Azure Services
+### Step 1: Setup Azure Services

 #### Azure Blob Storage